pierrot-lc/website/supply/posts/2024-09-02_jax-gnn/post.md

 ---
-title: How to Build a Graph Neural Network with JAX and Equinox!
-description: >-
-  JAX implementation of graph neural networks.
-Uses Equinox and shows two different ways of implementing GNNs.
 illustration: illustration.png
 tags: "Created: 2024-09-02 | Updated: 2025-06-10"
+title: Graph Neural Networks in JAX
 ---

 Because I really love using JAX I had to use it for my latest project involving GNNs.
 In PyTorch, you have many options to build your own GNNs, most notably [PyTorch Geometric][PyG] and [Deep Graph Library][DGL].
-But the graph ecosystem is not as developed in JAX, which means that I had to implement my own GNNs.
+But the graph ecosystem is not as developed in JAX, which means that I had to implement my own models.

-I ended up with two approaches, either with the **adjacency matrix** or with the **edge list**.
+I ended up with two approaches: one using the **adjacency matrix** and one using the **edge list**.

-## With the Adjacency Matrix
+## Using the Adjacency Matrix

-The adjacency formulation is pretty straighforward:
+The adjacency formulation is pretty straightforward:

 ```python
 import equinox as eqx